When Federated Learning Meets Quantum Computing: Survey and Research Opportunities

 Quantum Differential Privacy (QDP) plays a vital role in protecting sensitive data in FL systems, particularly when integrated with quantum computing benefits.
 A protocol using blind quantum computing has been introduced by~\cite{QFL-BlindC} for private QFL, which utilizes quantum servers for intensive computations and ensures data privacy through differential privacy.
 However, a drawback is the possible decline in performance when extending this protocol to more intricate datasets and non-IID data distributions.
 The work in~\cite{QFL-DP} discussed the challenges of integrating QFL with QDP on NISQ devices and emphasized the importance of balancing privacy preservation with model performance.
 An innovative quantum fuzzy FL framework is introduced by~\cite{QFL-QFuzzyNN}, which amalgamates fuzzy logic with quantum FL to augment both privacy and model efficacy.

 Using FHE, the authors in~\cite{QFL-DPFHE} proposed high-performance and quantum-safe federated learning, a vertical FL strategy, to achieve quantum-resistant training.
 One of the most compelling aspects of the study is the substantial boost in training efficiency, reported as up to 40 times faster than conventional methods while maintaining an Area Under the Curve (AUC) comparable to standard algorithms like logistic regression and XGBoost.
-Furthermore, the work~\cite{QFL-DPNoise} investigated the use of quantum noise to improve model robustness in FL, particularly against adversarial attacks; and through extensive numerical simulations, it has been demonstrated that the introduction of controlled quantum noise can enhance the resilience of the model.
+Furthermore, the work~\cite{QFL-DPNoise} investigated the use of quantum noise to improve model robustness in FL, particularly against adversarial attacks.